aplteam/Tatin/docs/PublishingPackages.md

 * You may publish packages to the group "group2" without an API key

-* For any group name but <group1> and <group2> you must specify the API key "hash3" was generated from
+* For any group name but `<group1>` and `<group2>` you must specify the API key "hash3" was generated from

 ##### Editing the file "Credentials.csv"

-There is one reasons why you might need to change the file `Credentials.csv`: when a group name must be deleted for some reason.
+There is one reason why you might need to change the file `Credentials.csv`: when a group name must be deleted for some reason.

 If a new group needs to be added, or a new API key needs to be assigned to an existing group, you must create a file `Credentials.txt`, see above.